 To say I didn’t like brussel (or, brussels) sprouts is an understatement.
 My mom didn’t cook them very often, and when I had them at other people’s houses, I NOW know they were overcooked.

-Green, mushy, stinkin’ strong of cooked cabbage – no amount of melted butter or cheese sauce could mask the unpleasantness of them for me.
+Brussels of days past were green, mushy, and had a strong odor reminiscent of mini cabbages.
+No amount of melted butter or cheese sauce could mask their unpleasantness for me.
 Fast forward another, ohhh.. (a lot of) years… I had them as a side at a new restaurant in my city.

-When I say these knocked my socks off, metaphorically, those socks blew to the moon.
-These sprouts were crispy, crunchy, with a very mild, brussel sprout flavor.
+When I say this side dish knocked my socks off, metaphorically, my socks blew to the moon.
+These sprouts were crispy, and crunchy, with a very mild and nutty flavor.

 I was in love.